bramses/bramses.github.io/_posts/2016-03-27-sef-driving-cars-are-so-lit.md

 When we are in a plane, we are comfortable.
 This is because the locus of control is completely external.
 I know I sure as hell don't know how to fly a plane, I just assume that the pilot does.
 But yet, I have a sense that _someone_ is in control, and I feel safe.
 Many have made analogies between autopilot and autonomous vehicles.
 I don't believe there is an exact comparison, but I do believe that there are similarities.
 Autopilot is a quite a large step below the total control self-driving cars of the future have.
 Autopilot isn't in charge, and serves more as a directional assistant than an actual pilot.
 Despite the difference in scope, the end result is the same.
 Autopilot drastically increased the safety of commercial flights for passengers.
 Self-driving cars will drastically increase the safety of daily driving.
 The locus of control moves outward, as it did with the pilots (again, not to the same extent), lives are __literally__ saved.

 The numbers vary, but self-driving cars are estimated to save on the order of [16,000 to 31,000 lives per year](http://ti.org/antiplanner/?p=9706).
 By redefining control behind the wheel, we can stop a lot of unnecessary death.

+Self driving cars are a technology I'm ready to embrace, and hopefully they'll make the roads a safer place.